-Through the support of the Young Roots Heritage Lottery Fund Bolton Smart Enterprise continues to deliver high quality Heritage focused projects.
+Supported by the Heritage Lottery Fund Bolton Smart Enterprise has delivered a number of high quality Heritage focused projects.

-Young people were fascinated by the story of the local Boltonian, Annie Barlow, and have begun to research her connection to Egypt and what impact she has had on the Egyptology collection housed in Bolton Museum.
-Young people are also interested in the research of artefacts and the unwrapped mummy thought to be a son of Rameses II.
-Young people want to explore and research the concept that the Egyptians buried various artefacts to be used in the afterlife such as furniture, food, clothing, jewellery and other everyday items along with the body of the deceased.
-Young people are being supported by Bolton Museum in their research into the history of Egyptian artefacts and use their findings to reflect upon what objects/artefacts they can create that would represent their own lives today and that could depict their own identities with the Intention to create an exhibition of work that is inspired by the ancient crafts of the ancient Egyptians.
-Young people are really inspired by the history around the involvement of Local Bolton resident Annie Barlow (1863-1941) and how she has influenced and contributed towards the development of the Museum’s collection.
+Young people were fascinated by the story of the local Boltonians, Annie Barlow, and researched her connection to Egypt and what impact she has had on the Egyptology collection housed in Bolton Museum.
+Young people also conducted researched of artefacts and the unwrapped mummy thought to be a son of Rameses II.
+Young people explored the concept that the Egyptians buried various artefacts to be used in the afterlife such as furniture, food, clothing, jewellery and other everyday items along with the body of the deceased.
+Participants were supported by Bolton Museum in their research into the history of Egyptian artefacts and used their findings to reflect upon what objects/artefacts they can create that would represent their own lives today and that could depict their own identities with the Intention to create an exhibition of work that is inspired by the ancient crafts of the ancient Egyptians.
+Young people were really inspired by the history around the involvement of Local Bolton resident Annie Barlow (1863-1941) and how she has influenced and contributed towards the development of the Museum’s collection.
 Initially donating so many items to Bolton the council built The Chadwick Museum, which used to be situated in Queens Park.
-Young people are still very busy creating artefact pieces such as jewellery, ceramics, paintings, drawings, and sculptures.
+Young people created artefact pieces such as jewellery, ceramics, paintings, drawings, and sculptures.

-This project will enrich Bolton young people with a deeper understanding about Egyptian daily life and the afterlife artefacts and possessions they left behind and young people will explore what most influences them from the collection and create inspiring, stimulating work that compliments the Egyptian artefacts.
-The young people are exploring the concept of what they might leave behind themselves regarding their possessions, artefacts and objects that represent their life and how these will tell a story about them to future generations.
-Young people are learning research methods supported by library induction training delivered by Bolton Libraries and are learning a wide range of creative skills and have the opportunity to become mentors and support other young people in researching and exploring heritage.
-Young people have all participates in a number of Volunteer training workshops throughout the project so far.
-The project research findings will be put together and presented in a project booklet and this will be shared with other youth groups in Bolton, Bolton Libraries and Museum, and the Barlow Institute.
-All the work produced during the project will be on display at the end of the project at a showcase event.
+This project enriched Bolton young people with a deeper understanding about Egyptian daily life and the afterlife artefacts and possessions they left behind and young people explored what most influences them from the collection and created inspiring, stimulating work that compliments the Egyptian artefacts.
+Young people explored the concept of what they might leave behind themselves regarding their possessions, artefacts and objects that represent their life and how these will tell a story about them to future generations.
+Young people learnt research methods supported by library induction training delivered by Bolton Libraries and learnt a wide range of creative skills and had the opportunity to become mentors and support other young people in researching and exploring heritage.
+Young people participated in a number of Volunteer training workshops throughout the project.
+The project research findings were presented in a project booklet and shared with other youth groups in Bolton, Bolton Libraries and Museum, and the Barlow Institute.
+All the work produced during the project was displayed at a showcase celebration event.

-Here are some of the artefacts we have seen in the Museum Store
+Here are some of the artefacts we viewed in the Museum Store

 Please look at our website https://imagemeimageyou.org

-Bolton Smart Enterprise has worked with and supported 40 young people, including some who have disabilities, to develop an online archive resource of local disabled people and famous disabled people both historical and contemporary that have U.K. heritage, and who have significantly achieved in their chosen disciplines throughout their lives and who have overcome the barriers that their disability presented in partnership with Bolton Museum, Libraries and Art Gallery the project has given the opportunity for Bolton young people to be involved with an extensive research project that celebrates both historical and contemporary disabled people who have significantly achieved throughout their lives.
+Bolton Smart Enterprise worked with and supported young people to develop an online archive resource of local disabled people and famous disabled people both historical and contemporary that have U.K. heritage, and who have significantly achieved in their chosen disciplines throughout their lives and who have overcome the barriers that their disability presented in partnership with Bolton Museum, Libraries and Art Gallery.
+The project gave the opportunity for Bolton young people to be involved with an extensive research project that celebrates both historical and contemporary disabled people who have significantly achieved throughout their lives.
 The website features the main points in the characters history including some portrait art work created by young people during the project.
 Please visit the website to explore the range of interesting characters we discovered. www.imagemeimageyou.org.